MrPrimate/ddb-meta-data/modules/lr/README.md

 # Locathah Rising

-> Proceeds from this adventure supplement support the charity Extra Life, for level 9 characters

 As elemental forces threaten the safety of the nearby locathah communities, heroes rise from among their numbers to strike back and defend their homes and families.

 ---